ashwamegh/Notes/MongodbUniversity.md

 - `find({}).count()`

 ##### Cursors
 > The cursors work as default container of batch files when the database is queried.
-It acts as a pointer to the
+It acts as a pointer to the collections stored in a databse.

 ##### Projections
 > Filter the number of result keys that are shown, and reduces processing speed & memory.